React Native vs Flutter vs Native: Cost 2026 | KUMO

 Plan for year-one maintenance.
 Budget 20-30% of build cost for updates, fixes, and platform changes.

-If you want help turning this into a practical architecture and budget, Book a 30-Min AI Scoping Call.
+If you want help turning this into a practical architecture and budget, Map the first build milestone.
 We will help you map the use cases, choose the right approach for your timeline and budget, and define a delivery plan that protects ROI.

 Final Recommendation